16 ways to drive website traffic and increase search ranking

 In a nutshell, make sure your website loads fast, is easy to navigate, and offers flexible mobile design.

-Google My Business (or GMB) is a service created by Google that can do wonders for your business's presence on the search engine giant.
-Even if you've never used GMB for your own business, you've surely seen it a hundred times.
-When you search a specific business's name that's using GMB, the right side of the search results will be a panel showing reviews, photos, and links to that website.
+Google Business Profile (formerly Google My Business) is a service created by Google that can do wonders for your business's presence on the search engine giant.
+Even if you've never used Google Business Profile for your own business, you've surely seen it a hundred times.
+When you search a specific business name that's using Google Business Profile, the right side of the search results will be a panel showing reviews, photos, and links to that website.

 You can try this now by searching "Molly Moon's Ice Cream" on Google.
 Immediately, you'll notice that the entire right side of the screen is dedicated to Molly Moon's, displaying any information you could ever want to know about the famed Seattle shop.